Events & Schedule

 Phil Pisanu

 Phil has been interested in Zen for a long period, initially researching the extensive literature on Zen concepts and stories of historical and modern Zen teachers.
 He has been practicing seriously since first going to Andrew’s small Zen group in Sawtell on the mid north coast.
 Now retired, Phil worked in ecology and land management for over 20 years and is interested in the interface between ecology and Zen practice.
 He lives in Coffs Harbour with his partner and is a keen surfer.
-He is the current editor of the OzZen Journal and recently worked closely with Andrew to set up the OzZen study guide.
+He was the editor of the OzZen Journal and recently worked closely with Andrew to set up the OzZen study guide.

 Pingala Walsh